HyperCodec/zisp/README.md

 - `int` - a 32-bit signed integer. literals defined by just typing the actual number characters.
 - `str` - a variable-length string. literals defined using quotation marks.
 - `list` - A list containing variable types and of variable length. delimited by square brackets, with whitespace separating elements (ex: ["a" "b" "c"]).
+- `table` - Maps a key to a value.
+To create one, use the `createTable` function.

 ### Contexts
 A context is used to separate a call from other calls.
 For instance: